-Minderoo Foundation’s Fire Fund project will also invest in building long term resilience by convening leading experts to develop a globally relevant national blueprint for fire and disaster resilience.
+Minderoo Foundation Fire Fund will also invest in building long term resilience by convening leading experts to develop a globally-relevant national blueprint for fire and disaster resilience.

 With the support of leading international non-profit environmental organisation Conservation International, these efforts will draw on existing research and expertise in Australia and overseas and accelerate innovation to develop new approaches to mitigate bushfires.

 Focus areas could include climate change, mental health, science and technology, environmental conservation, water security and land management, among others.
 It is intended the project will address the factors that contribute to and cause natural disasters and the considerations that govern our response to such crises.

 The project will also work to pilot new practices and invest in the application of evidence-based techniques and strategies.
 It will be led by Adrian Turner, an experienced international executive and founding CEO of CSIRO’s Data61, the data and digital specialist arm of Australia’s national science agency.

 Minderoo Foundation will establish this project in early 2020 and launch a global effort to engage contributors and funders to raise approximately $500 million.
 Minderoo Foundation will kick start this fundraising effort with a $50 million commitment.